sotasan/customdiscordrpc/README.md

 ### Setup

 If you want to use the setup version you can [download](https://github.com/PryosCode/CustomDiscordRPC/releases) and directly start the `Setup-CustomDiscordRPC.exe`.
-It will install it's own Java SE Runtime Environment in the root directory.

 ### Portable

-If you want to use the portable version you can [download](https://github.com/PryosCode/CustomDiscordRPC/releases) it, but you will have to extract the `Portable-CustomDiscordRPC.zip`.
-In the file is the executable and the Java SE Runtime Environment included.
+If you want to use the binary version you can [download](https://github.com/PryosCode/CustomDiscordRPC/releases) it and execute the `CustomDiscordRPC.exe`.

 ## Configuration